adamchen3/DrawSVG/README.md

 - `viewport` (task 5)
 - `texture` (tasks 6, 7)

 Most of your work will be constrained to implementing part of the class `SoftwareRendererImp` in `software_renderer.cpp`.
+The `SoftwareRendererImp` class is derived from the `SoftwareRenderer` and `SoftwareRendererRef` classes. **Please do not modify `SoftwareRenderer` or `SoftwareRendererRef` or else your program will crash**.
 The most important method is `draw_svg` which (not surprisingly) accepts an SVG object to draw.
 An SVG file defines its canvas (which defines a 2D coordinate space), and specifies a list of shape elements (such as points, lines, triangles, and images) that should be drawn on that canvas.
 Each shape element has a number of style parameters (e.g., color) as well as a modeling transform used to determine the element's position on the canvas.
 You can find the definition of the SVG class (and all the associated `SVGElements`) in `svg.h`.
 Notice that one type of `SVGElement` is a group that itself contains child elements.
 Therefore, you should think of an SVG file as defining a tree of shape elements.
 (Interior nodes of the tree are groups, and leaves are shapes.)

 Another important method on the `SoftwareRendererImp` class is `set_render_target()`, which provides your code a buffer corresponding to the output image (it also provides width and height of the buffer in pixels, which are stored locally as `target_w` and `target_h`).
 This buffer is often called the "render target" in many applications, since it is the "target" of rendering commands. **We use the term pixel here on purpose because the values in this buffer are the values that will be displayed on screen.** Pixel values are stored in row-major format, and each pixel is an 8-bit RGBA value (32 bits in total).
 Your implementation needs to fill in the contents of this buffer when it is asked to draw an SVG file.

 `set_render_target()` is called whenever the user resizes the application window.

 #### A Simple Example: Drawing Points

 You are given starter code that already implements drawing of 2D points.
 To see how this works, begin by taking a look at `draw_svg()` in `software_renderer.cpp`.
 The method accepts an SVG file, and draws all elements in the SVG file via a sequence of calls to `draw_element()`.
 For each element `draw_element()` inspects the type of the element, and then calls the appropriate draw function.
 In the case of points, that function is `draw_point()`.

-The position of each point is defined in a local coordinate frame, so `draw_point()` first transforms the input point into its screen-space position (see line `p_screen = transform(p)`).
+The position of each point is defined in a local coordinate frame, so `draw_point()` first transforms the input point into its screen-space position (see line `Vector2D p = transform(point.position)`).
 This transform is set at the beginning of `draw_svg()`.
 In the starter code, this transform converts from the svg canvas' coordinate system to screen coordinates.
 You will need to handle more complex transforms to support more complex SVG files and implement mouse viewing controls later in the assignment.

 The function `rasterize_point()` is responsible for actually drawing the point.
 In this assignment we define screen space for an output image of size `(target_w, target_h)` as follows: